Plon/MasterThesis/LitReview/reinforcement_learning.md

 # Reinforcement Learning
-Reinforcement Learning (RL) is a Machine Learning approach where an agent observes an environment, and takes actions based on the state of the environment.
+Reinforcement Learning (RL) is a Machine Learning approach where an agent observes an environment and takes actions based on the state of the environment.
 Actions influence immediate rewards and the subsequent state of the environment and thus future rewards.
 The agent refines a policy to maximize the total rewards it receives.
 This agent-environment interaction is often modeled as a Markov Decision Process (MDP).